 You can also be hit with a penalty if you claim an “excessive” earned income tax credit.
 The penalty is equal to 20% of the amount claimed that’s above the credit for which you’re eligible.

 The American Rescue Plan Act of 2021 made several improvements to the earned income tax credit.
 Some of the enhancements are permanent, but others only applied for the 2021 tax year—particularly those for taxpayers without children.
-As a result, just because you were able to claim the credit on your 2021 tax return doesn’t mean you qualify for the credit on the 2022 return you’ll file this year (or on tax returns for future years).
+As a result, just because you were able to claim the credit on your 2021 tax return doesn’t mean you’ll qualify for the credit on your 2023 return (or on tax returns for future years).

 The temporary changes impacting childless taxpayers that only applied for 2021 include: